ryansukale/bootcamp/README.md

 basecamp
 ========
-So, you use Boostrap, Backbone and jQuery a lot?
+So, you use Bootstrap, Backbone and jQuery a lot?

 Tired of copy pasting code again and again?

 Is Notepad++ your favorite editor?

-Then you need to join the basecamp.
+Then you need to join the bootcamp.

 Bundled Frameworks.
 ------------------
+- jQuery
+- jQueryUI
 - requirejs
 - Twitter bootstrap.
-- jQueryUI
 - underscorejs
 - backbonejs
 - HTML 5 Modernizer